Filip Kljajić (footballer): Partizan

-On 14 February 2014, Kljajić came to Partizan and signed a four-year contract with Partizan and took the number 12 on shirt.
-After signing for Partizan, Kljajić was sent on loan to Teleoptik.
-He collected 12 games in second half of 2013–14.
+On 14 February 2014, Kljajić signed a four-year contract with Partizan and took the number 12 shirt.
+Immediately after, Kljajić was sent on loan to Teleoptik.
+He played 12 games in the remainder of the 2013–14 season.

 Kljajić returned to Partizan at the beginning of new season, as a competitor of Milan Lukač and Živko Živković, his former Metalac teammate.
 Coach Marko Nikolić, who also trained Kljajić in Rad included him in first 11 in Serbian Cup against Sloga Petrovac.
 He was in protocol several times, but made no league debut.
 He has also been on the bench four times, in UEFA Europa League, two times against Beşiktaş, one time against Tottenham Hotspur and Asteras Tripolis.
 During the season, he was not given a chance beside Milan Lukač and Živko Živković, mainly defended in friendly matches and several times was on the bench.
 On 1 November 2015, Kljajić made his debut for Partizan in SuperLiga against his former club, Metalac in a 1–0 away defeat.
 Four days later, he made his debut for the club in Europa League group stage against Athletic Bilbao at San Mamés.
 Two weeks later, Kljajić made his second cap in Europa League in a 1–2 away victory over AZ.
 In 2015–16 season Kljajić made 13 appearances in all competitions.

 After he succeeded Bojan Šaranov, Kljajić played mostly matches in the 2016–17 season as a first choice goalkeeper.
 At the beginning of May 2017, Kljajić earned a hand injury and missed the rest of a season.
 In summer 2017, Kljajić extended his contract with Partizan until 2021.
 He also started the next season as a first choice, but after the club signed Vladimir Stojković, Kljajić spent the rest of the same year as a back-up pick.

 On 30 December 2017, Kljajić moved on six-month loan deal to Platanias, without an option to purchase the contract.